 When Can I Bring a Personal Injury Lawsuit in Washington County, Arkansas?

 The first requirement for bringing a personal injury lawsuit in Arkansas is that you have suffered an injury and the injury was the fault of at least one person or entity.
 However, those who have suffered an injury should be prepared to take swift action because the statute of limitations can bar your lawsuit if you wait too long to file.
 Victims of a catastrophic injury are more likely to find a favorable resolution if they move quickly – but not rashly — to handle their matter.

-Rely on Washington County, Arkansas Personal Injury Lawyer Ken Kieklak
+Rely on Washington County, AR Personal Injury Lawyer Ken Kieklak

 For more than 20 years, Ken Kieklak has fought for people seriously injured due to another person’s negligent or intentional actions.
 Ken fights aggressively and strategically for his clients.
 To schedule a free and confidential consultation, call us at (479) 316-0438 today or contact us online.